Why Landscapers Can’t Build Lake Shorelines

 What about the other 25%?
 Usually it’s people in their 50s and 60s who have dealt with enough contractors and “bought cheap” one too many times, and have come to recognize that quality pays for itself.

-And because they are only quoted a few thousand dollars, many first-timers will take a pass on our craftsmanship (“Those guys sound expensive”) and hire the landscaper (“What a bargain!”).
+Because they are only quoted a few thousand dollars, many first-timers will take a pass on our craftsmanship and engineering (“Those guys sound expensive”) and hire the landscaper (“What a bargain!”).
 We know that because we often get calls from those same customers within a few seasons.
 Many of our happiest customers are the ones who didn’t originally pick us.

 Be careful with native shorelines, too.
 Some landscapers push them because they’re less work and quick to bang out.

-Now, most of these landscapers mean well.
-They just don’t know any better.
+Now, most landscapers mean well, and honestly try to do a good job.
+They just don’t know any better, because they don’t focus on shorelines by building them every day for decades, as we have.
 They haven’t studied the DNR requirements.
 They don’t understand the engineering.
+They haven’t forked over for the finest shoreline tools.
+They haven’t made any innovations that nudge the state of the art forward a little.
 They don’t understand what really needs to be done to protect that shoreline against erosion or shifting ice.
-They may even honestly think the only goal is to make the shoreline look pretty, when in fact that’s secondary to preventing erosion so that you have a shoreline.
+They may even think the only goal is to make the shoreline look pretty, when in fact that’s secondary to preventing erosion so that you have a shoreline (and a house).

 We used to be like those landscapers, about 18 years ago, but then the light came on and we started following DNR recommendations and requirements on every single job.
 Over time, we even improved on the recommendations.

-Look for shoreline specialists.
-Look at what in-depth content they have on their site, look for pictures of their work, and look for reviews that say homeowners have been extremely satisfied with high-quality results.
+If you need to get your shoreline right with one whack at the pinata, you need a shoreline specialist.
+Look at what in-depth content they have on their site, look for pictures of their work, and look for reviews that tell you the “typical” customer is over-the-moon happy.